soft9000/RogueOne/README.md

 https://www.udemy.com/user/randallnagy2/

-# Community
+# Video
-New 'Pythoneers might also enjoy the official video: https://youtu.be/lDl4nTOLiWM
+If you would like to learn more, then you might enjoy the introductory video: https://youtu.be/lDl4nTOLiWM

-Community discounts are avaialble at: https://www.facebook.com/groups/392101461495436/